-If an employee or volunteer has a reasonable belief that an employee, volunteer or Trustee of Meridian Library District has engaged in any action that violates any applicable law, or regulation, including those concerning accounting and auditing, or constitutes a fraudulent practice, or a conflict-of-interest, the employee is expected to immediately report such information to the Library Director.
+If an employee or volunteer has a reasonable belief that an employee, volunteer or Trustee of Meridian Library District has engaged in any action that violates any applicable law, rule or regulation, including without limitation, those concerning accounting and auditing, or constitutes a fraudulent practice, or a conflict-of-interest, the employee is expected to immediately report such information to the Library Director.
 If the employee does not feel comfortable reporting the information to the Director, he or she is expected to report the information to Human Resources.

 All reports will be followed up promptly and an investigation will be conducted.
-In conducting its investigations, Meridian Library District will strive to keep the identity of the complaining individual confidential whenever possible, while conducting an adequate review and investigation.
+In conducting its investigations, Meridian Library District will strive to keep the identity of the complaining individual confidential whenever reasonably possible, while conducting an adequate review and investigation.
 After the investigation has been completed, the employee reporting the improper governmental action shall be advised of a summary of the results of the investigation, except that personnel actions taken as a result of the investigation may be kept confidential.